rzarr/SLIPPER-docs/Classes/classPositionCalibration.md

 Declare a dedicated output rootfile where to save output plots.

-If this function is called, all position plots and fits are sent to this file
+If this function is called, all position plots and fits are saved in an output file

 -------------------------------

-Updated on 2023-05-29 at 17:57:10 +0000
+Updated on 2023-11-05 at 19:17:59 +0000